Pensacola, Florida: Military

-The city has been referred to as "The Cradle of Naval Aviation".
-Naval Air Station Pensacola (NASP) was the first Naval Air Station commissioned by the U.S. Navy in 1914.
-Tens of thousands naval aviators have received their training there, including John H. Glenn, USMC, who became the first American to orbit the earth in 1962, and Neil Armstrong, who became the first man to set foot on the moon in 1969.
+The city has been referred to as "the Cradle of Naval Aviation".
+Naval Air Station Pensacola (NASP) was the first naval air station commissioned by the U.S. Navy in 1914.
+Tens of thousands naval aviators have received their training there, including John H. Glenn, USMC, who became the first American to orbit the Earth in 1962, and Neil Armstrong, who became the first man to set foot on the Moon in 1969.
 The Navy's Flight Demonstration Squadron, the Blue Angels, is stationed there.

-The National Museum of Naval Aviation is located on the Naval Air Station and is free to the public.
-The museum cares for and exhibits hundreds of vintage Naval Aviation aircraft and preserves the history of Naval Aviation through displays, symposiums, IMAX movies and tours.
+The National Museum of Naval Aviation is located on NASP and is free to the public.
+The museum cares for and exhibits hundreds of vintage naval-aviation aircraft and preserves the history of naval aviation through displays, symposiums, IMAX movies, and tours.

-Corry Station Naval Technical Training Center serves as an annex for the main base and the center for Information Dominance.
+Information Warfare Training Command Corry Station serves as an annex for the main base and the Center for Information Warfare Training Command.
 CWO3 Gary R. Schuetz Memorial Health Clinic is at Corry Station, Naval Hospital Pensacola, as is the main Navy Exchange and Defense Commissary Agency commissary complex for both Corry Station and NAS Pensacola.
-The Army National Guard B Troop 1-153 Cavalry, Bravo Company 146th Expeditionary Signal Battalion is stationed in Pensacola.
+The Army National Guard B Troop 1-153 Cavalry, Bravo Company 146th Expeditionary Signal Battalion, is stationed in Pensacola.

+NASP hosted the commissioning ceremony of the United States Navy's newest amphibious transport dock, the USS Richard M. McCool Jr. (LPD 29) on September 7, 2024.
+The ceremony featured Shana McCool, the granddaughter of Richard M. McCool Jr.; Shana served as the ship's sponsor.
+Notable attendees included the secretary of the Navy and the chief of naval operations.
+LPD 29 is the 13th ship of the San Antonio-class to be commissioned in the United States Navy and is the first vessel to be the namesake of Richard M. McCool Jr.